levicherrin/aws-web-hosting/README.md

 ![Unblock Access](docs/phase1/blockPublicAccess.jpg)

-Next, edit the bucket policy to allow any principal to read objects from the bucket.
+Next, edit the bucket policy to allow any principal (symbolized by the asterik) to read objects from the bucket using the S3 `GetObject` action.

 ```
 {